robby0070/plico/README.md

 # plico

-a simple python program that calates your body fat using 3 different formulas
+a simple python program that calculates your body fat using 3 different formulas

 ## install depencencies